 But the glare on plexi glass bothers me.
 And the non-glare variety seems slightly hazy, certainly less than ideal.
 So the main reason I want to try varnishing is to show my larger pieces in a gallery without glass.

 There are a lot of options on the market, and I've talked to other artists that do variations of the same basic idea.
 I decided to play it safe and do some tests on an older painting, so if I messed it up it wouldn't be a big deal.
-First, the finished watercolor paper needs to be mounted to a firm surface.
-The most common is a wood panel or stretched canvas, but I chose an aluminum panel (see my blog post here for more on that).
+First, the finished watercolor paper needs to be mounted to a rigid surface.
+The most common is a wood panel or stretcher bars/canvas, but I chose an aluminum panel (see my blog post here for more on that).

 I tried two different finishes.
 The first was a wax resign, typically used with oils, but perfectly fine for this use.
 (I used Dorlands Wax Medium.)
 It's my understanding that this is one of the most stable and long lasting finishes available, and has been in use for thousands of years.
 The amazing thing is it rubs on with a cloth without disturbing the watercolor at all.
 I was as skeptical as you probably are reading that, but it's true.
 After it dries it can be buffed for a luster finish, but it's definitely not a high gloss.

-To achieve that, I used Liquitex gloss medium.
+To achieve that, I used Golden Polymer Varnish.
 But in this case the watercolor definitely needs an isolation coat or fixative sprayed on before the varnish is applied.
-I sprayed on 6 thin coats of UV resist.
+I sprayed on 8 thin coats of UV resist.
 This is best done outside or in a well ventilated area.
 Don't over do it!
 The last thing you want is a drip to form.
-Let each coat dry for a couple hours before applying the next.
+Let each coat dry before applying the next.

-Finally, I brushed on several coats of the gloss varnish.
-It appears cloudy at first, but turns clear once it is dry.
+Finally, mix 4 parts varnish with 1 part water and brushed it on with a 3" nylon brush.
+There was a slight haze at first, but it turns clear once it is dry.
 Also be careful not to go back and brush over areas too much, or it will cloud the finish.

 This is a water based medium, so it cleans up easily.
 The down sides are you have to work quickly and it doesn't level out perfectly.
-I had slight brush strokes remain, which I thought was a nice look, but for a completely smooth finish I'll need to use a solvent based varnish.
+I had slight brush strokes remain, which I thought was a nice look, but for a completely smooth finish I think I'll need to use a solvent based varnish.
+Stay tuned for that test...